Kvitova beats Sakkari to make quarter-finals in Melbourne

 The two-times Wimbledon champion broke Sakkari four times in the second set and then took a 3-0 lead in the decider to give her the advantage she needed to put away the stubborn 22nd-seed in two hours, 12 minutes.

+Sakkari’s shoulders appeared to drop during the set and she frequently argued with her support team sitting courtside.

+Kvitova jumped out to a 3-0 advantage in the decider then let her emotions show for the first time in the fifth game, a bellow of celebration coming after a forehand winner put her 4-1 ahead.

-Czech Kvitova will meet either top seed Ash Barty or Alison Riske, who play later on Sunday, in the last eight.
+The Czech completed the win when a Sakkari return smacked into the net, setting up a meeting with either top seed Ash Barty or Alison Riske, who play later on Sunday, in the last eight.

 Reporting by Greg Stutchbury in Wellington; Editing by Peter Rutherford